kencharos/clamd-rest/readme.md

 ## update virus update

-refleshclam command run every 12 hours. clamd check update every 4 hours.
+refleshclam command run at 0:00 UTC and 12:00 UTC . clamd check update every 4 hours.

 If you want to change update term, change crontab and clamd.conf.